Please note that the curriculum is subject to change at the university’s discretion:

 The 5 Year MD Degree Program

-The 5 year MD program consists of 3 years of Pre-Med and Basic Sciences at the Aruba Campus followed by Clinical Rotations in the United States.
+The 5-Year MD program consists of 1 year of Pre-Med and 2 years of Basic Sciences at the Aruba Campus followed by Clinical Rotations in the United States.

 48 WEEKS OR THREE SEMESTERS